 Holly holds a degree in Early Childhood Education and has been teaching at The J since 1992 – the majority of these years have been spent in a classroom teaching three-year-olds.
 “Helping children cultivate a love of learning and develop a strong connection to our classroom community is one of the most rewarding aspects of my work,” Holly said.
 “Our program responds to what is really important in Early Childhood education – building trusting relationships, supporting childrens’ ability to understand and regulate their feelings, cultivating childrens’ innate curiosity and preserving childrens’ right to a healthy childhood.
 All of this, plus more, creates bright, inquisitive and successful learners!
 The start of the school is a new beginning for teachers and children alike it’s my favorite time of year!”

-Lianna holds a BA from Knox College in Galesburg, Illinois.
-She currently lives in Cleveland Heights with her family
+Lianna is a graduate of Knox College in Galesburg, IL with a BA.
+She currently lives in Cleveland Heights

 Joni Giterman has been teaching at The J since 2003 and feels very fortunate to be working with a committed group of educators at a top notch preschool.
 “My goal is to instill in children a love of learning and a love of school,” Joni said.
 “I find it extremely gratifying to help young children navigate new social and academic experiences.
 Pre-K children are so competent.
 I enjoy supporting their growth mastery.”

 Joni holds a Bachelor of Arts degree from Ohio University and lives in Solon with her husband.
 All three of their children are graduates of the Mandel JCC preschool program.
 In her spare time, Joni enjoys being with her family, roaming arts and cultural events, traveling, reading and baking.

 Inessa began her career at The J in 1988, first at the Mayfield JCC, followed by the Solon JCC and finally here at The J since 2007.